whitemike889/app-maven-plugin/USER_GUIDE.md

 make sure to package your application first (i.e. run `mvn package appengine:<goal>`).
 You may also bind the goals to a lifecycle phase in your pom.xml.

-## App Engine Standard
+## App Engine `appengine-web.xml` based projects
-The plugin will target the App Engine standard environment if you include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`, otherwise it will assume it is an [App Engine flexible](#app-engine-flexible) application.
+The plugin will choose the build path for `appengine-web.xml` based projects if you include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`, otherwise it will assume it is an [`app.yaml` based project](#app-engine-app.yaml-based-project) application.

 ### Goals
-For App Engine standard, the plugin exposes the following goals :
+For appengine-web.xml based projects the plugin exposes the following goals :

 #### Local Run